Change of general practitioner (family doctor)

 Find a new GP open to new patients

 Choose “Behandlere” and next “Praktiserende læge”.
 Choose “Århus” to get a list of all the GPs in Aarhus Municipality.
-If the text says “Åben for tilgang” the GP is open to receive new patients.
+If the text says “Åben for tilgang” the GP is open to receiving new patients.

 You can read more about each GP or medical practice by clicking on the name of the GP / practice.